All Episodes

 Okay.

-Your package or my package.
+Your package or my package?

-Well, I would have thought that they'd have had that ironed out as you were, or if you will, before this.
+Well, I would have thought that they'd have had that ironed out as you were, if you will, before this.

-But maybe Wiener is uh pulling a fast one on them here and late demands right before that's uh schedule to start, you know, like making it hard on him.
+But maybe Weiner is pulling a fast one on him here and late demands right before that's scheduled to start.

 I wouldn't be surprised.

-You know, you may have a point, snurdly, that Wiener's out there, he's backstage right now, making it hard on them to go through with this.
+He's backstage right now, making it hard on them to go through with this.

-Scientists see more deadly weather but dispute the cause.
+Scientists see more deadly weather, but dispute the cause.

-The United States experienced some of the most extreme weather events in its history this spring, including deadly outbreaks of tornadoes, near record flooding, drought, and wildfires.
+The United States experienced some of the most extreme weather events in its history this spring, including deadly outbreaks of tornadoes, near-record flooding, drought, and wildfires.

-Cannot escape this.
+You know, cannot escape this.

 There isn't any.